boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-analysis.md

 The following criteria are used to classify the various criteria:

 Security (Sec):
 : Indicates whether this impact security/privacy.
-Some of the criteria that are classified a security-related may also have implications on the efficiency of sharing an advice (as that is likely to be ignored).
+Some of the criteria that are classified as security-related may also have implications on the efficiency of sharing an advice (as that is likely to be ignored).

 Deployability (Dep):
 : Captures a criteria that is important for unlocking the deployment of a solution at both network and host sides.
+: A deployability hurdle would be typically the misalignment of incentives between those receiving the benefit vs. those bearing the cost of providing the benefit ({{Section 3.3 of ?I-D.narten-radir-problem-statement}}).
+For example, the sender of the advice should see (immediate) benefits.

 Performance (Per):
 : May impact the performance of the network device that enables the solution and/or the performance of the flow.

 Service Interference (Int):
 : Captures implications on other services (e.g., side effects).
-For example, tweaking MTU may have an implication on all the flows that share the same network attachment, not only those that consumes an advice.
+: For example, tweaking MTU may have an implication on all the flows that share the same network attachment, not only those that consumes an advice.
 Likewise, requiring address sharing has a plenty of issues that are discussed in {{?RFC6269}}.
-Alos, relying upon an explicit proxy would penalize the proxy which could serve both good and 'bad' clients (e.g., launching Layer 7 DDoS attacks).
+Also, relying upon an explicit proxy would penalize the proxy which could serve both good and 'bad' clients (e.g., launching Layer 7 DDoS attacks).

 Functional (Fun):
 : Characterizes the functional capabilities offered by activating a solution.